EvgenyNerush/scintillans/README.md

 well-known QED formulas.
 For details, see [I I Artemenko et al 2019 Plasma Phys.
 Control.
 Fusion 61 074003](https://doi.org/10.1088/1361-6587/ab1712) (or see freely available [preprint](https://www.researchgate.net/publication/332283915_Global_constant_field_approximation_for_radiation_reaction_in_collision_of_high-intensity_laser_pulse_with_electron_beam)).
+Source-code documentation (see below) describes the code in details as well.

 ## How to use